Eternyte/Sudoku/README.md

 To eliminate a value for the cell, hold N and enter a digit.
 To un-eliminate a value for the cell, hold M and enter a digit.

+### Background
+I am currently studying at Rochester Institute of Technology (RIT).
+And while the courses I have taken have allowed me to learn Python, Java, and C++, I was not taught C#.
+However, this is one of the first languages which the Game Design and Development (GDD) majors at RIT learn.
+Therefore, over the course of my one week Winter Break, I decided to learn C# on my own time with the help of Whitaker's XNA tutorial and of my GDD friends.
+This was the result.

 ### Tools
 **Programmed in C# and XNA**
 **Artwork created in Inkscape and GIMP**